 Evacuation routes and the destination for each apartment building are posted in each walkway throughout the complex.
 Incoming residents are provided with fire evacuation instructions in their Welcome Packet.
-Residents are to evacuate to the designated destination whenever they hear the fire alarm for their building and remain there until the "all clear" is given by Seminary personnel in conjunction with the Littleton Fire Department.
+Residents are to evacuate to the designated destination whenever they hear the fire alarm for their building and remain there until the "all clear" is given by the South Metro Fire Department.